Helpers

 once and memo-ize the first result for every subsequent call to that function.

-Just pass the function you want guarded to once
+Just pass the function you want guarded to once and you will get back a

 function with the expected guarantees.